 The importance of the brakes in a vehicle cannot be overemphasized.
-That’s why most drivers get worried and annoyed when they notice squeaky sounds in their vehicles as they apply brakes.
-Even after trying to stop their brakes from squeaking, some might notice the noise is still persistent.
-So I have got a lot of emails on kinds of stuff like; why does my car squeak when I brake, how should I stop it, and all that.
+That’s why most drivers get worried and annoyed when they notice squeaky sounds in their vehicles as they apply the brakes.
+Even after trying to stop their brakes from squeaking, some may notice the noise persists.
+So I have got a lot of emails about stuff like: why does my car squeak when I brake, how should I stop it, and all that.

 Well, no need to worry just yet.
-Your brake squeaking does not necessarily mean that your brake system is damaged or malfunctioning.
-There are several factors to consider that can be responsible for this.
+Your brakes squeaking do not necessarily mean your brake system is damaged or malfunctioning.
+There are several factors that may be responsible for this.
 We are going to dive into that later on in this article,

 Brakes are simply mechanical devices that hinder motion.
-Common types of car brakes include; disc brakes, drum brakes, emergency brakes, and anti-lock brakes.
-A lot of modern cars use the disc brake system, which is a lot more efficient, the brakes are installed on all four of your wheels, and it is held by the caliper.
-They function by squeezing against a disc, and the pressure from this action slows down your vehicle.
+Common types of car brakes include: disc brakes, drum brakes, emergency brakes, and anti-lock brakes.
+Many modern cars use disc brakes, which are much more efficient.
+The brakes are installed on all four wheels and are held by the calipers.
+They function by squeezing against a disc, which slows your vehicle.
 This is part of the reason why your car slows down when you step on the pedal.

 What causes the squeaky sound in my car when I press the brake?

-To stop the brakes squeaking when driving, you need to first understand the various causes of this.
+To stop the brakes from squeaking while driving, you need to first understand the various causes.
 Below is an outline of the common factors that can cause your car to squeak when you apply the brakes.
 This will help you in streamlining the actual cause of this effect before you take your vehicle to the mechanic’s shop if need be:

 When you brake hard

-Sometimes is unavoidable to slam your brakes, like when someone suddenly runs in front of your vehicle while driving or when you didn’t see the red light on time, all these will cause you to apply pressure to your brake pads quickly, and this can cause your car to make a squeaking noise.
-Barking hard can affect the brake discs and rotor of your vehicle and wear out your brake pads.
-You have to be vigilant while driving so you can eliminate the chances of braking hard.
+Sometimes it is unavoidable to slam your brakes, like when someone suddenly runs in front of your vehicle or you don’t see the red light on time.
+These situations can quickly put pressure on your brake pads, which can cause your car to squeak.
+Barking hard can affect your vehicle’s brake discs and rotors, and wear out your brake pads.
+You have to be vigilant while driving to reduce the risk of hard braking.

 Wrong/poor installation

-If brakes shoes or pads are not installed properly, it may cause the pads or shoes to wear from one side or cause a squeaky sound when you depress the brakes.
-For instance, if the mechanic did not fix all the springs in the wheel drum properly, one of the springs may become loose and squeal or rattle in the drum.
+If brake shoes or pads are not installed properly, they may wear unevenly or cause a squeaky sound when you depress the brakes.
+For instance, if the mechanic did not properly fix all the springs in the wheel drum, one of them may become loose and squeal or rattle in the drum.

-Also, if the mechanic did not fix the brake shims properly, they may become loose and cause vibration.
-Of course, vibration on the brakes is one of the common causes of squeaky brakes.
+Also, if the mechanic did not properly install the brake shims, they may become loose, causing vibration.
+Of course, brake vibration is one of the common causes of squeaky brakes.

 Rust Brake Rotor

-When your vehicle’s brake rotor loses its luster properties, it increases the friction between the brakes and the rotor, and this can lead to your brakes squeaking.
-Rust and accumulation of debris on your vehicle debris can cause your vehicle to squeak when you hit the brake pedals.
+When your vehicle’s brake rotor loses its luster, friction between the rotor and the brake pads increases, which can cause your brakes to squeak.
+Rust and debris accumulation on your vehicle can cause it to squeak when you hit the brake pedal.
 The rust or debris needs to be filed off.

 New brake pads

-Three major types of brake pads are semi-metallic, organic, and ceramic.
-Metallic brake pads are mostly used for a lot of modern vehicles due to their effectiveness, but they are highly prone to making noises.
-So if you notice squeaky noises from your vehicle, it can be due to the composition of your vehicle’s brake pads.
-Another cause is the improper placement of new brake pads, which might come up if you fail to tighten your brake mechanism after replacing the old brake pads.
+There are three major types of brake pads: semi-metallic, organic, and ceramic.
+Metallic brake pads are widely used in many modern vehicles due to their effectiveness, but they are prone to making noise.
+If you notice squeaky noises from your vehicle, it may be due to the composition of your brake pads.
+Another cause is improper placement of new brake pads, which may occur if you fail to tighten the brake mechanism after replacing the old ones.

 This can cause your brakes to make noises due to excessive vibration.
 Therefore, necessary adjustments to your brake system components are needed to kill the noise.